Josh Anderson (Neighbours): Storylines

 Shortly after Melissa and her family move to America, Josh finds himself attracted to Lucy, Todd's cousin, who is home from boarding school.
 Josh is shocked and appalled when he realises that Lucy is attracted to her new-found half-brother, Glen Donnelly (Richard Huggett).
 Josh later supports Lucy in the ensuing fallout.
 Josh continues to woo Lucy by buying her expensive gifts, and even going as far as hacking into Erinsborough High's computer system to change her grades.
 When Josh owns up to Dorothy about the hacking and takes the rap, Lucy admits she changed the grades herself after Josh backed out and left the computer on.
 One day while working on a surfboard in the garage, Josh accidentally splashes some acetone in his eyes, rendering him temporarily blind.
 While out with Todd and Brad Willis (Scott Michaelson) one day, Josh wanders into the road and is narrowly missed by a car.
 Lucy agrees to help Josh until his sight returns.
 When it does, Josh doesn't hurry to let anyone know and keeps up the pretence of being blind to enjoy Lucy's affections.

 When Josh finds himself short of money, he takes a job as a stripper using a gladiator's costume to disguise him.
 When one of the bookings is for Helen's hen party, Josh panics at first but then realises no-one will recognise him.
 At the end of his act, Josh's helmet is removed by Caroline Alessi (Gillian Blakeney) and his identity exposed, leaving him embarrassed.
 However, Josh's confidence is restored when his friends tell him not to be ashamed of his body.
 Josh later asks bookish classmate Phoebe on a date, but she is upset when it is revealed that the only reason Josh has done so is because of a bet he lost with Todd and Brad.
 Josh does fall for Phoebe for real when they are cast in the Year 11 production of Beauty and the Beast.
 They begin dating but Phoebe's father, Arthur (Barry Hill) disapproves of Josh and warns him off.
 After Arthur suffers a heart attack, he lets Josh continue seeing his daughter.

 After returning home from spending Christmas 1991 in Surfers Paradise with Brad and Lucy, Josh discovers that Todd and Phoebe have fallen in love with each other and he refuses to have anything to do with either of them.
 Josh dates Phoebe's arch-enemy, Trish Longley to prove that he doesn't care that his feelings are hurt.
 Trish later plants an exam paper in Phoebe's locker as revenge, which Josh gets the blame for causing more friction between them.
 However, after a talk with Jim they eventually patch up their differences with Josh before he leaves Erinsborough to return to his parents in Mildura.

+In 2023, it is revealed that Josh and Melissa married some 20 years prior.